rucool/wrf_validation/README.md

 Rutgers Center for Ocean Observing Leadership

 ## Disclaimer
-This toolbox will only run on computer with direct access to the DMCS file server.
+This toolbox will only run on a computer with direct access to the DMCS file server.

 ## Installation Instructions
 Add the channel conda-forge to your .condarc.
 You can find out more about conda-forge from their website: https://conda-forge.org/